Six Dangers of Porn to Teach Your Kids

 In talking about sex and the dangers of pornography, morality is not the main objective.
 We have to connect what we say to the person and work of Jesus Christ.
 Paul puts it perfectly in 2 Corinthians 5:14-15: “For the love of Christ controls us, because we have concluded this: that he died for all, that those who live might no longer live for themselves but for him, who, for their sake, died and was raised.”

-The motive for sexual faithfulness is rooted not simply in achieving good morality but in a vital, trusting relationship with Jesus Christ.
+Teaching your kids these six messages about the dangers of porn is vital.
+Yet the motive for sexual faithfulness is not rooted in simply achieving good morality but in a vital, trusting relationship with Jesus Christ.
 To magnify him is the ultimate goal of our talking to our kids about sex and seeing them grow up to follow him from the heart in this powerful area of life.

 Editor’s Note: This article first appeared in the Fall 2018 issue of harvestusa magazine.